chenx/Collections/README.md

 <a href="https://github.com/chenx/Collections/tree/master/Assembly/bootchess">BootChess</a>
 -------------
 The smallest chess game (2015, by Olivier Poudade), in 487 bytes, uses 512 bytes of memory, breaks 32-year-old record of the 1K ZX Chess (1982, by David Horne, Sinclair ZX81, 672 bytes, uses 1KB memory).
-Capable of running on Windows, Linux, OS X, and BSD due to the way in which it was implemented.
+Capable of running on Windows, Linux, OS X, and BSD.

 More readings:
 [1] http://www.geek.com/games/computer-chess-created-in-487-bytes-breaks-32-year-old-record-1614445/